 Early in his career, his drawings were published in Yellow Dog Funnies in the late 60s San Francisco Bay area.
 He was visual artist for Moon Food, a pioneering performance art group in the Seattle area in the 70s.
 He painted large backdrops during performances at the Rosco Louie Gallery ,Washington Hall and other locations.

-He also painted Andy Warhol's portrait in Washington D.C. in the Spring of 1979.
+He painted Andy Warhol's portrait in Washington D.C. in the Spring of 1979.
 Since the mid 80s, he has owned and operated the Arthead Gallery in the Greenlake area of Seattle.
-He was included in COCA's NW Annual curated by Paula Cooper.

 Beginning in 1999 he produced various public access video programs in which he performed musically as well as painted demonstrations.